 From its slower and more contemplative verses to its chorus, which hits with a flourish that leaves the listener craving more, “Noise In My Head” feels like a treat in every way.
 Drawing from the nostalgia and sense of adventure that the synth-pop genre is enamored with, two-man band Kisnue have crafted the perfect song to indulge in during your next late night drive.

 Sleepy sunsets, warm nights, fleeting dreams — these are the images that listening to “Somebody” evokes.
-Backed by sweet electric piano and dreamy synths, this alternative R&B track is a poignant contemplation on love that manages to convey nostalgia and tenderness to even those who cannot understand Korean.
+Backed by sweet electric piano and dreamy synths, this alternative R&B track is a poignant contemplation on love that manages to convey nostalgia and tenderness even to those who don’t understand Korean.

 “Let’s get drunk / till we see the darkness of the night / let’s get drunk / either you or I must die tonight,” a thin voice coaxes on Band88’s “The Twilight Zone.”
 On this nostalgic track, the group manages to reproduce both the sound of ’80s New Wave pop and the quintessential ’80s aesthetic of adventure and impulsiveness.
 Meshing together ’80s pop with the exciting and addictive elements of modern pop and rock, this track never really seems to stop escalating throughout its four-minute run.